Where am I?

 - factoring and solving quadratic equations

 The following websites offer tutorials on basic math and algebraic skills.
-They may be helpful in your review:
+They may be helpful in reviewing for the test:

 - Math.com - This site offers help on basic-math and algebra skills.
 It has step-by-step review sections for fractions, decimals, integers, exponents, percentages, and square roots.
 It also has a variety of special-purpose calculators for you to experiment with.

 - Algebra Help - A comprehensive online source for help in algebra, offering the latest technology, lessons to learn or refresh old skills, calculators that show how to solve problems step by step, and interactive worksheets for testing skills.